pitosalas/cleancont/output/2019-08-13-Some-great-links-for-08_14_2019.md

 ---
 title: "Some great links for  08/14/2019"
-subtitle: "* [A Complete Guide to the Ruby Programming World - Learn Worthy](<https://learnworthy.net/a-complet..."
+subtitle: "* A Complete Guide to the Ruby Programming World - Learn Worthy"
 category: "uncategorized"
 tags: []
 date: "2019-08-13"